wdelmas/remote-potato/README.md

 ### Build it locally

 ```
 npm i                   # Installs dependencies
 typings install         # Install typings
 npm run build:all       # Builds the server, the client and the extension
-npm start           # Launches the server
+npm run server:start    # Launches the server
 ```

 Now you can add the remote to Chrome via [chrome://extensions](chrome://extensions)